Francisco Bravo de Saravia, 1st Marquess of la Pica

-Francisco Bravo de Saravia Ovalle (1628–1703) was a Spanish nobleman, 1st Marquess of la Pica and Lord of Almenar.
+Francisco Bravo de Saravia y Ovalle, 1st Marquess of La Pica (1628–1703) was a Spanish nobleman and Lord of Almenar.

 Biography

 Born in Santiago, was the son of Jerónimo Bravo de Saravia Ossorio de Cáceres and Agustina Lantadilla, descendant of Juan Bautista Pastene.
 His wife was Marcela Henestrosa daughter of a noble family of Chile.

-Francisco Bravo de Saravia Ovalle, was descended of Melchor Bravo de Saravia, was appointed Marquess of la Pica in 1664.
+Francisco Bravo de Saravia Ovalle, was descended of Melchor Bravo de Saravia, was created Marquess of la Pica in 1664.